This post may contain affiliate links. Please see my disclosure policy for details.

 Vietnamese is a difficult language to grasp as there are so many different words for different people you speak to.

 For example, you wouldn’t speak to an old person, the same you would to a young person and so if you’re unsure of ages – things can get messy.

-There are also different tones (low, high etc.) which can transform a word to something else.
+There are also different tones (low, high etc.) that can transform a word into something else.

 Although speaking fluent Vietnamese isn’t expected, it will be appreciated that you’ve made the effort with a couple of phrases under your belt;

 How to travel around Vietnam as a backpacker

 There are plenty of ways to travel through Vietnam, it all depends on your budget.

 The country is huge and so it may take you more than a few hours to get to your destination depending on how many stops you’re planning down the coast: